Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Generative ANG}

-Generative ANG attempts to capture the underlying data distribution and generate the mendacious but plausible samples with an implicit generative model instead of imposing any assumption on the existing data.
-It can maintain the Nash equilibrium between generator and discriminator to \textbf{generate negative samples that are similar to positive samples but have subtle differences}, making them hard to distinguish from positive samples.\cite{D1,D2,D3,D4,D5,D6,D7,D8}.
+Generative ANG attempts to capture the underlying data distribution and generate the mendacious but plausible samples with a generative model instead of imposing any assumption on existing data.
+It can maintain the Nash equilibrium between generator and discriminator in generative adversarial network (GAN) \cite{GAN} to \textbf{generate negative samples that are similar to positive samples but have subtle differences}, making them hard to distinguish from positive samples \cite{D1,D2,D3,D4,D5,D6,D7,D8}.
 Prevailing research in Generative ANS generally employs three methods for generating negative samples: user-specific generation, distribution-associated generation, and content-aware generation.
-Subsequently, we will elucidate each of these approaches in accordance with relevant works.
+Subsequently, we will elucidate each of them in accordance with relevant works.

 \textbf{User-specific generation}.
 Generative ANG leverages the adversarial mechanism to generate the targeted negative samples for different users by generators and maximize the objective function between real and generated item representations by discriminators, thereby pushing the recommender to its performance limit.
-RNS \cite{D4} designs an embedding-based sampler to generate exposure-alike negative instances and train a better recommender as the predictor through the feature matching technique and the adversarial training instead of directly choosing from exposure data.
-Different from RNS which only models the GAN as the sample generator, ELECRec \cite{D7} proposes to define the recommendation as a discriminative task rather than a generative task, that is, trains the discriminator as the final recommender to distinguish if a sampled item is a ‘real’ target item or not.
-It defines the generator as an auxiliary model trained with the next-item prediction task to generative high-quality plausible samples, improving the discrimination ability of the discriminator from the intricate correlations.
+RNS \cite{D4} designs a reinforced negative sampler to generate exposure-alike negative instances and train a better recommender as the predictor through the feature matching technique and the adversarial training paradigm instead of directly choosing from exposure data.
+Different from RNS, ELECRec \cite{D7} regards recommendation task as a discriminative task rather than a generative task, that is, training the discriminator as the final recommender to distinguish if a sampled item is a ‘real’ target item or not.
+It defines the generator as an auxiliary model of the next-item prediction task to generative high-quality plausible samples, improving the discrimination ability of the discriminator from the intricate correlations.